-- A. The adopted calendars are found in Appendix 2 of this Agreement. - B. The Association and District Calendar shall follow the continuing calendar concepts as outlined below: - The Wednesday and Thursday before the first day of school shall be Teacher Work Day and Collaboration Day the order of which shall be determined by the affected members in each building. - 2.
-The Friday before the first day of school shall be a non-work day for employees. - 3.
-The first day of instruction shall be on the Tuesday between August 28 and September 3.
-If the first day of instruction would fall after Labor Day, the parties will come together to schedule the first day of instruction.
+- A. The adopted calendars are found in Appendix 2 of this Agreement.
+For classified staff with a work year less than twelve (12) months, refer to Dates of Employment information attached in Appendix E of this Agreement. - B. The Association and District Calendar shall follow the continuing calendar concepts as outlined below: - The Monday, Tuesday, Wednesday before the first day of school shall be work days for certificated staff.
+Two (2) days will be directed by the principal or program and one (1) will be for a teacher work day.
+The order of these days shall be determined by the affected members in each building.
+For the 2016-2017 school year, only one (1) day before the first week of school will be directed by the principal or program. - 2.
+The first day of instruction shall the last Thursday in August.
+When not feasible, the parties will come together to schedule the first day. - 3.
+Labor Day, Veteran's Day (observed), Martin Luther King's Birthday, President's Day, and Memorial Day shall be non-student days. - 4.
+The day before Thanksgiving, Thanksgiving Day, and the day after Thanksgiving shall be non-student non-working days.
+When not feasible, the parties will come together to schedule the break. - 5.

-- Veteran's Day, Labor Day, Martin Luther King's Birthday, President's Day, and Memorial Day shall be non-student days. - 5.
-State designated curriculum day in October shall be a non-student, teacher-work day and is used for District Directed TRI time.
-For the 2015-16 school year, this day shall be Friday, October 9, 2015.
-The purpose of this day shall be TPEP training. - 6.
-The second Monday in March shall be a non-student, non-work day during which the District may provide optional training.
-This day will be a designated snow make up day.
-For the 2015-16 school year, this day shall be March 11, 2016. - 7.
-The day before Thanksgiving, Thanksgiving Day, and the day after Thanksgiving shall be non-student non-working days. - 8.
 Winter Break shall be two (2) weeks long and shall be inclusive of three weekends.

-When not feasible, the parties will come together to schedule the break. - Spring Break shall be the first full week of April.
-If not feasible, the parties will come together to schedule the break. - 10.
-The conference schedule is addressed in the parent teacher conference section.
-The student day will end by 1:00 p.m. on Tuesday, Wednesday and Thursday of conference week. - 11.
-Semester Break day shall be scheduled on the last Monday in January.
-When not feasible, the parties will come together to schedule the break.
-This shall be a nonstudent day. - 12.
-The last day of the school year will be a half-day for students.
-End of year check-out may not interrupt instruction. - 13.
-Snow Days: If snow make-up days are necessary, they will be placed as follows:
+When not feasible, the parties will come together to schedule the break. - 6.
+Spring Break shall be the first full week of April.
+If not feasible, the parties will come together to schedule the break. - 7.
+Professional Learning Improvement days and Professional Peer Learning early release days will be designated in the attached calendars. - 8.
+The conference schedule is addressed in the parent teacher conference section. - 9.
+Semester Break day is designated in the attached calendars.
+This shall be a non-student day unless the day is needed for a Weather Make-Up day, consistent with the order designated on the published calendar.

-- a.
-The Semester Break day and the Friday preceding President's Day shall be the day used as snow make-up days.
-If not needed, these days will be non-student days. - b.
-All other snow days will be made up at the end of the school year unless otherwise mutually agreed between the Superintendent or designee and the Association President or designee.
+- 10. The last day of the school year will be a half-day for students.
+It shall be a three (3) hour day for students.
+Special sites may have varying hours.
+Certificated employees may leave when the building is clear of students.
+Classified employees must work their assigned hours or take leave.
+End of year check-out may not interrupt instruction. - 11.
+Weather make-up: If weather make-up days are necessary, they will be used in the order designated on the published calendars.

-Section 43 - Walkthroughs
+Section 46 - Walkthroughs